 A mortgage calculator can be very helpful when you’re deciding how to approach the financial side of buying a home.
 It can give you a ballpark figure of what your monthly mortgage payment may be so you can estimate expenses.
 It can also help you decide if you might prefer a fixed-rate or an adjustable-rate loan, or a 15- or 30-year loan term.

 Experiment by entering the numbers for one home price and interest rate—and then alter the figures to see different scenarios.
 Want to see your monthly payment if you increase your down payment or decrease the mortgage term?
 Give it a try.
 We’ve outlined some details to consider when you’re deciding what to add into your mortgage calculator of choice.

 Options and upgrades: At Richmond American, we typically tell buyers to plan to spend around 20% of the purchase price on fixtures and finishes, as well as structural extras like an extended great room or an extra bedroom.
 If you’ve been dreaming of home theater wiring or something specific, be sure to ask for a rough price to help you estimate.

-Estimated total purchase price: This field calculates the sum of what is entered in the sales price and options and upgrades fields, giving you the estimated total with both included.
+Estimated total purchase price: This would be the sum of the sales price and options and upgrades, giving you the estimated total with both included.

 Down payment: This is the amount of money you’ll put down at closing.
-Contact a loan officer at HomeAmerican Mortgage to learn the minimum down payment required for the types of loans you are considering: 866-400-7126.
-It can vary dramatically from 0% on VA loans to 20% of the purchase price, so you’ll want to get an accurate figure.
+Contact a loan officer at HomeAmerican Mortgage to learn the minimum down payment required for the types of loan you are considering: 866.400.7126.
+It can vary dramatically from 0% on VA loans to 20% of the purchase price, depending on your circumstances, so you’ll want to get an accurate figure.

 Tip!
 Need help saving for a down payment?
 Check out our article on Down payment savings strategies.

-Loan amount: Our calculator fills this number in automatically if the previous fields are filled out.
-This is the estimated total purchase minus your down payment.
+Loan amount: This is the estimated total purchase minus your down payment.
 This figure will be used to help determine the estimated amount of your monthly mortgage payment.